 Tip no6: A positive circle

-Since we’re talking about friends and family, know that the people around you play a huge role when it comes to overcoming your insecurities.
-If those close to you constantly put you down, there’s little chance you’ll ever shake your insecurities.
-But if you choose your company wisely — surrounding yourself with genuinely positive, loving people — there’s every chance your insecurities will gradually fade away.
-They’ll also be a precious source of support on the harder days.
-So invest in positive people, and you’ll almost certainly feel better for it!
+And since we’re talking about friends and family, know that the people around you play a huge role when it comes to overcoming your insecurities.
+If those close to you constantly put you down, there’s little chance you’ll shake off your insecurities.
+But if you choose your company wisely — opting for genuinely positive, caring people — there’s every chance your insecurities will gradually fade away.
+They’ll also be a precious source of support during the tough moments.
+So surround yourself with positive people — you’ll almost certainly feel better for it!

 Tip no7: Own who you are

 What if it all started with simply loving yourself?
 Yes, that can feel like a tall order for some.
-Yes, it requires introspection — sometimes painful introspection — but also a great deal of self-compassion.
-You only have one life: do you really want to spend it being your own harshest critic?
-Take time to care for yourself instead.
-Treat yourself, do exercise at your own pace (with no performance pressure), and tune into your body — and how truly remarkable it is.
-It keeps you healthy, carries you through life, and allows you to do wonderful things.
-Overcoming your insecurities means learning to love yourself for who you truly are.
+Yes, it requires introspection (sometimes painful)… but also a great deal of self-compassion.
+You only have one life — do you really want to spend it being your own harshest critic?
+Take time to look after yourself instead.
+Treat yourself, exercise at your own pace (with no performance pressure), and tune into your body and all it’s capable of.
+It keeps you healthy, carries you through life, and allows you to do extraordinary things.
+Overcoming your insecurities means learning to love yourself for exactly who you are.

 Tip no10: Seek support

 If your insecurities are consuming you to the point of affecting your wellbeing, it may be time to consider speaking with a therapist.
 That “fixation” may be masking a deeper unease.
 In any case, therapy can be genuinely beneficial: not only to overcome your insecurities, but to address the underlying issues and move past a sense of inadequacy that’s taking up far too much space.
-Talking has more power than you might think!
+Talking has more power than we often realise!

 Reference